particle-iot/buildpack-base/README.md

 * `/output` - after build will contain logs and build artifacts
 * `/cache` - temp directory to store intermediate files
 * `/ssh` - directory containing SSH keys (will be copied to `~/.ssh`)

+### Normalization of paths and filenames

+Outputed firmware binary should be named `firmware.bin` unless compile produces more binaries and their filenames have to be preserved.

+`stderr` file paths should start with `$WORKSPACE_DIR/` (this should be the root of a project). `find-and-replace-in` function can be used to replace whatever root dir is.